MilenaMar/Check-Me-In/README.md

 # Check-Me In
-Full stack JavaScript application built using Express, Mongoose, MongoDB and  Handlebars,  MongoDB Atlas SaaS technology,  Cloudinary.
+Full stack JavaScript application built using Express, Mongoose, MongoDB and  Handlebars,  MongoDB Atlas and the SaaS technology,  Cloudinary.

 ## Description